 March can still be a little temperamental so starting a few trays of lettuce seedlings indoors to get them growing strongly is a good idea.
 They don’t need much heat so a cold frame would do.

-Vegetable seeds to sow outdoors in March
+More vegetable growing -What to sow outdoors in March

 There are many things you can grow straight into the ground in March.
 If the weather is mild you can start with these vegetables.